 Nonprofit fundraising has gotten leaner, more strategic, and more precise in recent years.
 At the same time social media has, like it or not, drastically impacted the way that nonprofits do business.
 This often results in development officers working to carefully balance their knowledge with ideas from stakeholders and the rapidly changing development landscape to not only meet but exceed fundraising targets.
 (No pressure!)

 Looking ahead, what does it all mean for the future of fundraising?
-More specifically, how does it affect your 2020 development plan?
+More specifically, how does it affect your development plan for the new year?
 It means we have more data and knowledge than ever before and that you can use that information to build a strong plan for your nonprofit.

 Here are some national predictions to balance with experience and best practices as you chart your nonprofit’s course for the coming year: